-The Teeter device isn’t new or necessarily unique, but it is arguably the most heavily-advertised and well-known.
+Teeter Hang Ups isn’t new or necessarily unique, but it is arguably the most heavily-advertised and well-known of its type.
 There are a variety of models, ranging from about $229 all the way up to their $519 Contour L5.
 When we first looked at the Teeter online catalog in late 2012, there was a $1499 Contour Power model, which no longer appears to be available.

-As of late 2014, there is an As Seen on TV offer for Teeter Hang Ups.
-They are offering the EP-960 model for a trial price of $14.95 along with 3 monthly payments of $99.95, with free shipping.
+As of early 2015, there is an As Seen on TV offer for Teeter Hang Ups being advertised.: the EP-960 model for a trial price of $14.95 along with 3 monthly payments of $99.95, with free shipping.

 Depending on the model you get, the weight capacity will be about 300 pounds.
 The height range is 4’8″ to 6’6″.

 Teeter Hang Ups are available at some local retailers, such as Dick’s Sporting Goods.

 We tested a Teeter device in late 2012.
 On the positive side, the EP-550 Teeter model we tested was very well-constructed.
 Other devices with similar designs seemed flimsy in comparison, similar to that of cheap gym equipment found at department stores.
 While we wouldn’t swear by inversion devices, there are occasions when our testers enjoyed the stretching sensation.
 You can invert yourself to a variety of angles, to the point where you are completely upside down.
 Different testers found some angles more comfortable than others.
 The amount of time spent in inversion and the angle of inversion are all a matter of preference.